Cross Section of the Track

 There are three regular coach services running between Hobart and Port Arthur, operated by Gray LineTassielink and Pennicott Wilderness Journeys.
 Pennicotts also run the Three Capes first-day boat transport and last-day shuttle bus from Fortescue Bay back to Port Arthur.

-Other alternatives include various charter bus operators and taxis.
-You’ll be able to reach them through the Tasmanian Visitor Information Network at Port Arthur, via email or phone +61 3 6251 2371 – available 9am–5pm local time.
+Other alternatives include various charter bus operators, taxis and Uber.
+You’ll be able to reach them through the Tasmanian Visitor Information Network at Port Arthur: email or phone +61 3 6251 2371 – available 9am–5pm local time.

 At the start